jakoch/csgo-cli/README.md

 It communicates with the Steam API to request the serialized player and match infos.
 The structure of the serialized data is described by the csgo-protobufs.
-These infos are then deserialized using Protobuf and placed into iteratable objects for further processing and output.
+These infos are then deserialized using Protobuf and placed into iterable objects for further processing and output.

 #### Automatic Upload of Demo ShareCodes to http://csgostats.gg/